gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side database model

-On database model, for questions, answers, and comments for questions or answers, store the list of starred user as a array.
+On database model, for questions, answers, and comments on questions or answers, store the list of starred user as an array.
-On "update()" function, we can refer the matched index of a array using "$".
-For the list of a starred user of a comment array of a answer array, because we can only use one "$", we need to iterate the array explicitly.
+On "update()" function, we can refer the matched index of an array using "$".
+For the list of a starred user of a comment array of an answer array, because we can only use one "$", we need to iterate the array explicitly.

 server/api/question/question.controller.js